andrewliu1988/GUNDAM-Blogpedia/README.md

 ### **Getting Started**

-I used Trello to keep track of my development progress, [click here](https://trello.com/b/t2PlVjDY/gundama-api) to view.
+A Trello board was used to keep track of my development progress, [click here](https://trello.com/b/t2PlVjDY/gundama-api) to view.

+The project was deployed using Heroku and can be view [here.]()

 ***